ellewright/CourseCareers-React-Unit/README.md

-# React + Vite
+# CourseCareers React Unit

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is a sandbox Vite project to be used for practice within the React unit of the CourseCareers Frontend Software Development course.

 Currently, two official plugins are available: